 - Abdominal distension

 It is important to remember that patients may not display all of these features at once.
-For example, in patients with very distal obstructions vomiting will develop late, if at all (and in closed loop large bowel obstruction will not develop at all).
+For example, in patients with very distal obstructions, vomiting will develop late, if at all.
 Likewise, the more proximal the obstruction, the later the constipation will develop.

 On examination, patients may show evidence of the underlying cause (e.g. surgical scars, cachexia from malignancy, or obvious hernia) and abdominal distension.
-Assess for any clinical signs of dehydration or sepsis.
+Ensure to assess the patient’s fluid status.

 Palpate for focal tenderness* (including guarding and rebound tenderness on palpation).
 Percussion may reveal a tympanic sound and auscultation may reveal ‘tinkling’ bowel sounds, both signs characteristic of bowel obstruction.

-All patients with suspected bowel obstruction require FBC, CRP, U&Es (hypokalaemia and high urea may be present), and a Group and Save (G&S).
+All patients with suspected bowel obstruction require routine urgent bloods on admission, including FBC, CRP, U&Es, LFTs, and a Group and Save (G&S); important to monitor for electrolyte changes and third-space losses

 An venous blood gas can be useful to evaluate the signs of ischaemia (high lactate) or for the immediate assessment of any metabolic derangement (secondary to dehydration or excessive vomiting).

-CT imaging is the imaging modality of choice in suspected bowel obstruction and shift in modern practice is moving towards CT scanning as the initial imaging used where possible.
+A CT scan with IV contrast of the abdomen and pelvis is the imaging modality of choice in suspected bowel obstruction and shift in modern practice is moving towards CT scanning as the initial imaging used where possible.

 A plain abdominal radiograph (AXR) is still used in some settings as the initial investigation for bowel obstruction.
 The AXR findings (Fig. 3) seen in a patient with bowel obstruction are: